 Furthermore, a third-party may claim that we are using inventions covered by the third-party's patent rights and may go to court to stop us from engaging in our normal operations and activities, including making or selling our product candidates.
 These lawsuits are costly and could affect our results of operations and divert the attention of managerial and technical personnel.
 There is a risk that a court would decide that we are infringing the third-party's patents and would order us to stop the activities covered by the patents.
 In addition, there is a risk that a court will order us to pay the other party damages for having violated the other party's patents.
 The biotechnology industry has produced a proliferation of patents, and it is not always clear to industry participants which patents cover various types of products or methods of use.
 The coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.
-If we are sued for patent claims are invalid.
+If we are sued for patent infringement, we would need to demonstrate that our products or methods of use either do not infringe the patent claims of the relevant patent and/or that the patent claims are invalid.
 Proving invalidity, in particular, is difficult since it requires a showing of clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.
 Our competitors have filed, and may in the future file, patent applications covering technology similar to ours.
 Any such patent application may have priority over our in-licensed patent applications and could further require us to obtain rights to issued patents covering such technologies.
 If another party has filed a U.S. patent application on inventions similar to ours, we may have to participate in an interference proceeding declared by the U.S. Patent and Trademark Office, to determine priority of invention in the U.S. The costs of these proceedings could be substantial, and it is possible that such efforts would be unsuccessful, resulting in a loss of our United States patent position with respect to such inventions.